Practice A second attempt at domesticating the tomato IELTS Academic Reading with Answers, Explanation and PDF.

 17. a comparison between the early domestication of the tomato and more recent research

-18. a personal reaction to the flavour of a tomato that has been genetically edited
+18. a personal reaction to the flavor of a tomato that has been genetically edited

 Look at the following statements (Questions 19-23) and the list of researchers below.
 Match each statement with the correct researcher, A-D.